-Payless Cooling & Heating provides HVAC services and repair for all types of home and commercial cooling and heating systems.
+Cooling and heating companies provide HVAC services and repair for all types of home and commercial cooling and heating systems.
 Their HVAC technicians have extensive training and experience with many years in the industry.
 Customers have enjoyed their experience with cooling & heating.
 They will be pleased to hear how professional and courteous their technicians are.

 Before buying a new system, determine your heating and cooling needs.
 A furnace provides hot, dry heat quickly.
 A heat pump provides both heating and cooling year-round.
 Consider your geographical region, yearly temperature patterns, and home size to determine what system best fits your needs.
 These factors will help you find a high-efficiency system that will work for your home and reduce your energy bill.
 When choosing a system, you should also consider the environmental impact of fossil fuel emissions.

 A simple example of cooling is a cup of water left outdoors.
 The ice it forms will cool the water inside the cup.
 Another way to chill is by putting things on ice or taking them somewhere cold.
 A reversible change, cooling will make a liquid into a solid again.
 Butter, for example, can be melted and cooled again.
 It will then return to a solid-state.
 It is easy to see how important it is to understand the process of cooling your home.